 Study Area

-The study was conducted on farmers’ farms near the Usmanu Danfodiyo University Sokoto gate (Biliya Sanda Gate) with coordinates of 13o6'N and 5o12'E in Wamakko Local Government Area, Sokoto State.
+The study was conducted on farmers’ farms near the Usmanu Danfodiyo University Sokoto gate (Biliya Sanda Gate) with coordinates of 13o6'N and 5o12'E in Wamakko Local Government Area of Sokoto State.
 Sokoto is located in the Sudan Savanna Ecological zone of Nigeria on Latitudes 11° 30’N and 14°00’N, Longitudes 4°00’E and 6° 40’ E and altitude 351 m ASL (SERC, 2015).
 The seasons vary year to year in terms of duration and also intensity, the duration of wet season is about three to five months which may start from May/June to August/September with maximum rainfall recorded in July and August, which is around 600-700 mm; significant plant growth takes place during this period, while the vegetation consisting of scattered, short trees and shrubs, with dominant green cover (Tsoho and Salau, 2012).
 The relative humidity ranges from 21 - 47 % in the dry season and 51-79 % during the rainy seasons and the minimum and maximum temperature of the area is 15 °C and 40 °C respectively (Musa et al., 2012).
 Treatments and Experimental Design

 The experiment involved three treatments (Vachellia nilotica: V. nilotica; Azadirachta indica: A. indica and an open area; OA) blocked four times and were arranged in a Randomized Complete Block Design (RCBD).
 Measurements of all parameters were done at 0-15 cm (surface) and 15-30 cm (subsurface) soil depths.